-Cal Fire’s New Zones Mean New Landscaping Rules for Many Homeowners
+Cal Fire’s New Zones Mean New Landscaping Guidance for Many Homeowners

-March 26, 2025.
+Updated August 2025.
 By JT Wilkinson.
-This week Cal Fire published new fire hazard severity zones that expanded areas defined as fire-prone by 33 percent.
+In March, Cal Fire published new fire hazard severity zones that expanded areas defined as fire-prone by 33 percent.
 As a result, many more LA-area homeowners and businesses will need to create and maintain defensible space around their structures.

 Ready Defensible Space